RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_002.md

 [^4]: Specific pieces of information that Fielding says should be required on every request include: the name of the _host_ (domain name) the message is for; the _encoding_ of the message (like how and whether the content has been compressed (zipped) to take up less space); a consistent structure so that the receiver can distinguish the different _parts_ of the message even without necessarily being able to understand them (like how I could ask you to find the table of contents in a book, and you could generally do it even if you didn't understand the language the book was written in); specific signals that distinguish the phases of communication (like how, when you're talking on a radio, you're supposed to say "over" at the end of your statement so that the person on the other end knows that you're done talking and didn't get cut off); information about the _size_ of a message that a server can process (at least, a specific error that says "that was too long"); details about whether a response can be stored and reused, as discussed previously; and information about the _content type_ of resource representation that a client can accept (such as HTML or JSON).

 [^5]: Fielding calls the idea that the resource representation should include details of how to interact with the resource, "hypermedia as the engine of application state," leading to the lovely acronym HATEOAS.
 Some sources then replace the H with "hypertext" rather than "hypermedia," giving the unfortunate impression that Fielding was specifically referring to HTML.
 Even those who [do not make that mistake](https://recaffeinate.co/post/what-is-hateoas/) tend to use as their example a narrow view of the idea of a "resource."
 For instance, some might argue that an HTML page that references a JavaScript application you need to download to interact with a resource is not RESTful, because the HTML page itself doesn't include the API information present in the JavaScript application.
-I appreciate this view, but I think another view is possible in which the "resource" the HTML page represents is actually "the set of things" (JS, CSS, etc.) required to do some further task, and the HTML page _does_ in fact contain all of the information needed to interact with that resource.
+I appreciate this view, but I think another view is possible in which the "resource" the HTML page represents is actually "the list of things" (JS, CSS, etc.) required to do some further task, and the HTML page _does_ in fact contain all of the information needed to interact with that resource.
 I think this latter view tends to lead to better results in many common cases, and I'm happy to think it through with anyone interested.

 [^6]: This requirement is not the same as assuming that an _adversary_ may insert itself between server and client--that's a security concern for a different context, though it has some similar features.
 The REST architectural style is specifically concerned with _enabling optimizations_ via intermediaries as a feature the system is capable of supporting, without denying that there are also cases where it's important to guard against hostile or misbehaving intermediaries.